Thermodynamic geometry in hadron resonance gas model at real and imaginary baryon chemical potential and a simple sufficient condition for quark deconfinement: Hadron resonance gas model with excluded volume effects

 Note that the pressure $P_{\rm B}(T,\mu )$ is an even function of $\mu$, since $n_{\rm B}$ is the odd function of $\mu$.
 Also note that the natural boundary conditions $P_{\rm b}\to 0~(\mu \to -\infty)$ and $P_{\rm a}\to 0~(\mu \to \infty)$ are imposed.

 The total pressure $P(T,\mu)$ of the system is given by

 where $P_{\rm M}$ is the pressure of mesons.
-For the mesons, we use a ideal Bose gas approximation.
+For the mesons, we use an ideal Bose gas approximation.
 The other thermodynamic quantities are also calculated by using the thermodynamic relations.
 Our formalism of the HRG model with EVE is different from that of Refs.~\cite{Taradiy:2019taz,Savchuk:2019yxl,Vovchenko:2017xad} .
-Comparison between two models is shown in Refs.~\cite{Oshima:2023bip} and our model are consistent with the model in Ref.~\cite{Taradiy:2019taz,Savchuk:2019yxl,Vovchenko:2017xad} at least below $T_{\rm RWL}$.
+Comparison between two models is shown in Refs.~\cite{Oshima:2023bip} and our model is consistent with the model in Ref.~\cite{Taradiy:2019taz,Savchuk:2019yxl,Vovchenko:2017xad} at least below $T_{\rm RWL}$.

 In this paper, we use the Boltzmann distribution function which is a good approximation of the Fermi distribution function unless the quantum effects are not large.
 Thanks to this approximation, we can obtain simple semi analytical representations for thermodynamic quantities.
 The baryon number density $n_{\rm B}$ is given by